-- The faculty member will be afforded an opportunity to obtain necessary witnesses and documentary or other evidence; and the University will, insofar as it is possible for it to do so, secure the cooperation of such witnesses and make available necessary documents and other evidence within its control. - The faculty member and the University will have the right to confront and cross-examine all witnesses.
-Where the witness cannot or will not appear but the committee determines that the interests of justice require admission of his/her statement, the committee will identify the witness, disclose his/her statement and if possible provide for written interrogatories. - The hearing committee will not be bound by strict rules of legal evidence and may admit any evidence which is of probative value in determining the issues involved.
-Every possible effort will be made to obtain the most reliable evidence available. - Although both parties may seek outside advice as needed, neither will be formally represented by legal counsel in these hearings. - The hearing committee will grant adjournments to enable either party to investigate evidence as to which a valid claim of surprise is made. - The findings of fact and the decision will be based on the hearing record, which will include documentary evidence submitted by the faculty member and the University as well as testimony by witnesses during the Committee's proceedings. - Except for such simple announcements as may be required covering the time of the hearing and similar matters, public statements and publicity about the case by either the faculty member or the University representatives will be avoided so far as possible until the proceedings have been completed, including consideration by the Board of Regents. - Upon conclusion of the hearing, the committee must accept or reject the complaint by the faculty member.
+- The complainant will be afforded an opportunity to obtain necessary witnesses and documentary or other evidence; and the Process Manager will, insofar as it is possible for them to do so, secure the cooperation of such witnesses and make available necessary documents and other evidence within its control. - The Committee will develop a draft agenda in advance of the hearing, the Process Manager and Chair will share it with the complainant and the University Representative for feedback, and the Committee will approve the final agenda based on the feedback. - The complainant and the University Representative will have the right to confront and cross-examine all witnesses.
+Where the witness cannot or will not appear but the committee determines that the interests of justice require admission of their statement, the committee will identify the witness, disclose their statement and if possible provide for written interrogatories. - The Ad Hoc Committee will not be bound by strict rules of legal evidence and may admit any evidence which is of probative value in determining the issues involved.
+Every possible effort will be made to obtain the most reliable evidence available. - Although both parties may seek outside advice as needed, neither will be formally represented by legal counsel in these hearings.
+Only the committee, the Process Manager, the complainant, and the University Representative will be present for the entire hearing. - The Ad Hoc Committee will grant adjournments to enable either party to investigate evidence as to which a valid claim of surprise is made. - The findings of fact and the decision will be based on the documentary evidence submitted by the faculty member and the University as well as testimony by witnesses during the Committee's proceedings.
+No transcript or recordings of the hearing will be made.
+When the Committee begins deliberations, they may seek clarification of information presented during the hearing, but they may not seek additional information not part of the record.
+All deliberations, evidence, and testimony will remain confidential. - Except for such simple announcements as may be required covering the time of the hearing and similar matters, public statements and publicity about the case by either the faculty member or the University representatives will be avoided so far as possible until the proceedings have been completed, including consideration by the Board of Regents. - Upon conclusion of the hearing, the committee must accept or reject the complaint by the faculty member.
 The Ad Hoc Committee must make a written recommendation to the President.
+The recommendation will include a summary of meeting dates, witnesses interviewed, documents reviewed, considerations, and vote count.
+The Committee's written recommendation will be shared with the complainant and the University Representative as part of the President's decision.

-V.D.
+b.
 The President:

-The President must accept, reject or revise the recommendations of the Ad Hoc Committee and inform the Committee and the complainant in writing of the decision.
+The President must accept, reject or revise the recommendations of the Ad Hoc Committee and inform the Committee, complainant, and University Representative in writing of the decision.
 The President must submit the President's recommendations and the Committee's recommendations to the Board of Regents.